 Headspace Adventures is an adventure therapy programme for teenagers.
-Co-founded by Sinéad Pollock-Orr (Adventure Leader) and Dr David Coleman (Clinical Psychologist), it is designed to get teenagers to think better, feel better and act better in all areas of their lives.
-Things, for them, might feel stuck, or they might be experiencing anxiety or poor self-confidence.
-Headspace Adventures can help.
+Co-founded by Sinéad Pollock-Orr (Adventure Leader) and Dr David Coleman (Clinical Psychologist), it is designed to support teenagers who may be experiencing anxiety or low-self-esteem (and poor self-confidence).
+Headspace Adventures can help teenagers to think better, feel better and act better in all areas of their lives.

 Over the course of a week, where they’ll live in the wilds of the Atlantic coast of Ireland, and experience real adventure, like coasteering, abseiling, kayaking and an overnight expedition, David and Sinéad intend to challenge them to reach to their limits…and a little beyond.
 We want them to experience the thrill, the satisfaction and the uplift that comes from facing some of their fears and overcoming them.

 With our varied skills and expertise, and over 40 years combined experience of working with children and teenagers in therapeutic and outdoor education/adventure settings, we have created Headspace Adventures to give teenagers a chance to stop and think about their lives, their goals, their ambitions and their strengths.

 Alongside the adventure, David will work therapeutically with the participants, over the course of the week, which can give them confidence and insight into what they can achieve in any aspect of their lives.
 David will have individual and group sessions, with all participants, focused on their personal development and dealing with stresses, anxieties and low self-esteem.

 More than offering just adventure, excitement and fun, we want teenagers to go away from their week with us, with real insight into the person that they are, and the possibilities for their future.

 Let the sky be your limit

 Meet the Team

 Adventure Leader & Co-Founder